ronna-s/go-ood/README.md

 ## Generics
 It was a long time consensus that "real gophers" don't need generics, so much so that around the time the generics draft of 2020 was released, many gophers still expressed that they are not likely to use them.

-Before we get into this topic, let's understand first the point that they were trying to make.
+Let's understand first the point that they were trying to make.

-Let's examine [this code](https://gist.github.com/Xaymar/7c82ed127c8f1def53075f414a7df153), made using C++.
+Consider [this code](https://gist.github.com/Xaymar/7c82ed127c8f1def53075f414a7df153), made using C++.
 We see here generic code (templates) that allows an event to add functions (listeners) to its subscribers.
 Let's ignore for a second that this code adds functions, not objects and let's assume it did take in objects with the function `Handle(e Event)`.
 We don't need generics in Go to make this work because interfaces are implicit.
 As we saw already in C++ an object has to be aware of it's implementations, this is why to allow plugging-in of functionality we have to use generics in C++ (and in Java).